alexandrosstergiou/dataset2database/README.md

 About
 ----------------------

 The package is made as a solution when using video inputs in Machine Learning models.
-As extracting and storing frames in `.JPEG` files will quickly increase the memory requirements and more importantly the number of `inodes`, the package provides a convenient alternative.
+As extracting and storing frames in `.JPEG`/`.PNG` files will quickly increase the memory requirements and more importantly the number of `inodes`, the package provides a convenient alternative.
 Video frames are stored as blobs at database file `.db` which can be read as quickly as the `.JPEG` files but without the additional large memory requirements.

+Currently supported video formats include `.mp4`,`mpeg-4`,`.avi`,`.wmv`.
+If you have a different extension, you can simply change the script to include them (in the `dataset2database/jpgs2singlefile.py`)

 ----------------------
 Package requirements